Thank you for being with us in this world premiere season, see you in 2024!

 If it rains, is the activity cancelled?

-The show will be cancelled only in the event of thunderstorms or heavy rain.
+The show can be cancelled only in the event of thunderstorms or heavy rain, without prior notice, as weather conditions may change suddenly.
 The activity is not affected by reduced visibility due to weather conditions.
 In case of cancellation, guests will be contacted directly by email.
-The announcement will also be communicated on our social networks.
+The announcement will also be communicated on our Instagram page (@lemassif).

 Does the activity start at the top or at the bottom?